kl/data-writer/README.md

 __DATAWriter.file(mode_string, opt = {})__

-A factory method that makes file object which can write to data. mode_string and opt are the same as for File.new.
+A factory method that makes file objects which can write to data. mode_string and opt are the same as for File.new.
 If this method is called with a block it behaves as File.open and if it is called without a block it returns a File object as in File.new.